jaythomasv29/store/server/README.md

 ##### Models:
 * Represent your data in your code
 * Work with your data (save, fetch)
+* Responsible for saving, fetching & modeling data
 ##### Views
 * What the user sees
 * Decoupled from application logic

 ##### Controller
 * Connects the models and your views e.g routes
+* Allows for communication between Model and View